iqtree/iqtree.github.io/doc/AliSim.md

 Non-reversible models
 --------------------------------------

-Apart from the standard reversible models, AliSim also supports non-reversible models such as [Lie Markov DNA models](Substitution-Models#lie-markov-models), for DNA and NONREV for amino-acid.
+Apart from the standard reversible models, AliSim also provides non-reversible models such as [Lie Markov DNA models](Substitution-Models#lie-markov-models), for DNA and NONREV for amino-acid.

 As an example, to simulate an alignment under the 12.12 model (equivalent to UNREST (unrestricted model)):